anilwanted/HuffPost-Tech-Jobs/HuffPost-Software-Engineer-in-Test.md

 ----------------
 * Work with Developers and Product Managers to understand and design a strategy to test the system
 * Build automated test suites to excercise our applications
-* Identify performance bottlenecks via load/performance testing
+* Identify performance bottlenecks
-* Participate in grooming meetings to provide feedback; ask questions to make sure all cases are covered
+* Participate in grooming meetings to provide feedback; ask questions to make sure all use cases are addresse
 * Stay up-to-date on the innovations in web software and mobile automation technologies

 General Requirements